August 28, 2018

 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians statewide, supports proposed legislation AB 1903 (Gonzalez Fletcher), to prohibit gun buyback programs from distributing gift cards to retailers with a firearm dealer license in exchange for the voluntary return of a firearm by a private individual.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians statewide, supports legislation AB 1903 (Gonzalez Fletcher), to prohibit gun buyback programs from distributing gift cards to retailers with a firearm dealer license in exchange for the voluntary return of a firearm by a private individual.

 Law enforcement agencies utilize firearm buyback programs to remove guns from the streets.
 As incentive for gun owners voluntarily returning firearms, they issue cash, gift cards, vouchers, and pre-paid credit cards.
 By handing out gift cards to retailers that sell firearms and ammunition (such as Walmart – the largest retailer of firearms in the country), individuals may be able to return older firearms in exchange for gift cards that can be used to purchase a newer firearm.
 This defeats the purpose of the firearm buyback programs to remove guns from the streets.